 Justice Thomas dissented separately.
 Throwing the equivalent of a constitutional hand grenade into the works, he expressed “doubt that our practice of striking down statutes as unconstitutionally vague is consistent with the original meaning of the Due Process Clause.”
 No other Justice joined Justice Thomas’s dissent.

 The Court in Sessions v.
 Dimaya ultimately accomplished two critically important things.
-It (1) applies ordinary vagueness doctrine to a removal ground; and (2) strikes down that removal ground on constitutional grounds.
+It (1) applies ordinary vagueness doctrine to a removal ground in the U.S. immigration laws; and (2) strikes down that removal ground on constitutional grounds.
 No Justice attempted to wholly deny judicial review of the statute because it was an immigration law.

 The Court’s holding is consistent with its recent decisions applying routine approaches of judicial review to the immigration laws.
 Put simply, not a single Justice mentioned the plenary power doctrine.
 What is remarkable about Sessions v.
 Dimaya is that it applies the Constitution to invalidate a removal grounds of the immigration laws.

 Other decisions offer further support for the observation that the Supreme Court is bringing immigration law into the constitutional mainstream.
 The decision in Trump v.
 Hawaii, which I previously discussed, is one example.
-Although the majority’s decision can be criticized, the Court at least engaged in rationality review of the travel ban.
-Another example is the decision of the Court in a 2017 opinion by Justice Ruth Bader Ginsburg in Sessions v.
+Although the majority’s decision has been criticized, the Court at least engaged in rationality review of the travel ban.
+Another example is the 2017 decision of the Court in Sessions v.
 Morales-Santana.
-That case held that gender distinctions favoring women over men in the derivative citizenship provisions of the immigration laws violated the Constitution’s equal protection guarantee.
-Justice Ginsburg definitely wrote for the Court that the distinction “cannot withstand inspection under a Constitution that requires the Government to respect the equal dignity and status of its male and female citizens.”
+In an opinion by Justice Ruth Bader Ginsburg, the Court held that gender distinctions favoring women over men in the derivative citizenship provisions of the immigration laws violated the Constitution’s equal protection guarantee.
+Justice Ginsburg definitively wrote for the Court that the distinction “cannot withstand inspection under a Constitution that requires the Government to respect the equal dignity and status of its male and female citizens.”
 This unequivocal holding came after several relatively recent decisions in which a splintered Court had struggled with similar questions.

 The Supreme Court’s decision in Sessions v.
 Dimaya is a positive development in the judicial review of the immigration laws.
-It is part of a long, slow process in which the Court now rather consistently:
+It is part of a slow process in which the Court now rather consistently:

 Interprets the immigration laws using traditional modes of statutory construction;

-applies standard administrative law doctrines, including Chevron deference, to Board of Immigration Appeals rulings;
+applies standard administrative law doctrines, including Chevron deference, to Board of Immigration Appeals’ rulings;

 does not invoke the plenary power doctrine to dismiss out of hand constitutional challenges to the immigration laws; and